IcyFeather233/starter-hugo-academic/content/project/quickart/index.md

 subtitle: An animation production system based on generative adversarial networks and depth-aware networks
 date: 2022-06-09T12:17:43.067Z
-summary: >-
+summary: >
-  We contacted Mr. Li Wenyu from the School of Arts, Sichuan University (winner of the Best Animated Short Film Award at the Warsaw Film Festival) and Mr.
+  * Contacted Mr. Li Wenyu from the School of Arts, Sichuan University (winner of the Best Animated Short Film Award at the Warsaw Film Festival) and Mr.
-  Peng Xi from the School of Computer Science (National Distinguished Young Professor) as instructors to discuss and analyze various aspects of AI-enabled animation.

-  To discuss and analyze the specific aspects of AI for animation creation
+  Peng Xi from the School of Computer Science (National Distinguished Young Professor) as instructors to discuss and analyze the specific aspects of AI for animation creation

-  Refinement of the artist's lines using the LineNormalizer and LineRelifer models
+  * Refinement of the artist's lines using the LineNormalizer and LineRelifer models

-  Selective coloring of line artwork with multiple styles using the Layered Adversarial Generation Network
+  * Multi-style selective coloring of lines using a layered adversarial generative network

-  Frame filling of the animation using the DAIN model
+  * Frame filling of the animation using the DAIN model

-  Translated with www.DeepL.com/Translator (free version)
 draft: false
 featured: false
 image: